ahlstromcj/seq66/INSTALL.seq66.on.Ubuntu.md

 ./bootstrap
 ```

-If that script is not present or errors, use `autoreconf`:
+Note that 'bootstrap' has a '--help' option.
+If 'bootstrap' is not present or errors, use `autoreconf`:

 ```bash
 autoreconf --install --force